"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 The second toss of the Needle is the second degree of its own equation.
-Its value is 1/4 C, relative to the circle This is the basis of quadrature.
-It is also an average.
+Its value is 1/4 C, relative to the circle.
+This is the basis of quadrature.
+It is an average.
 An average is just a mathematical perception.
 Relative to the geometric reality of gravity's straight line pull along an object's diameter, a mere perception may be legitimately disregarded as it is finessed through with "action at a distance."
 Laplace's announcement concerning quadrature was part of the set up for the time when his credibility was established.
-Then he would announce the mathematical values of "action at a distance" and the Needle.
+Then he would announce the mathematical values of "action at a distance" and the Needle over quadrature.

 Laplace was finally admitted into the Academy in 1773, a month after Condorcet was appointed interim Permanent Secretary.

-When the Needle was first presented in 1733, Boskovic was the rising mathematical star of the Jesuit system of education of which the Colegio Romano was the apex.
-It is likely that he had almost immediate access to the original Needle when it was published in 1734.
+When the Needle was first presented in 1733, Boskovic was the rising mathematical star of the Jesuit system of education.
+The Colegio Romano was the apex.
+It is likely Boskovic had quick access to the original Needle when it was published in 1734.
 It is entirely possible he was even asked to review its mathematical nature for coherency with Church doctrine.

 Boskovic also had a rocky relationship with the Colegio and may have been fired for expressing favorable views concerning "action at a distance" and/or the original Needle.
 Certainly Boskovic was using "action at a distance" when the great debate started in 1776.

-It is the true intent of the "debate" that historians have entirely missed.
-Reaching for anything that was at hand to explain the unusual nature of the "debate," most historians have concluded it was from resentment at Boskovic being inserted into the Academy's senior membership by the wishes of the king.
-Such membership was usually by membership vote.
+It is the true intent of that "debate" that historians have entirely missed.
+Reaching for anything that was at hand to explain its unusual nature, most historians have concluded it was from resentment at Boskovic being inserted into the Academy's senior membership by the wishes of the king.
+Such admissionwas usually by vote.

 With wider perspective, there appears a far deeper reason.

-When viewed in full context, the ostensible issue the "academic" disagreement was as fraudulent as Laplace himself.
+When viewed in full context, the ostensible issue the of the debate's "academic" disagreement was as fraudulent as Laplace himself.
 The covert intent of the "debate" was apparently to publicly embarrass Boskovic in the eyes of Ben Franklin.

 In 1776, France's economy was in exceptionally bad shape, including food riots.
 Franklin was in Paris to borrow money to finance the American Revolution.
-He was also a corresponding member of the Paris Academy of Sciences and his stay in Paris was hosted by the Academy.
+He was also a corresponding member of the Paris Academy of Sciences.
+His stay in Paris was hosted by the Academy.

 Franklin was willing to end the war and give England the trade agreements ...just give America its independence.